MusashiMJ/Options-Delta-Entropy/README.md

 # Options-Delta-Entropy
-It is well-known that Shannon entropy for a random variable $X$ is a measure of uncertainty, quantifying the average amount of "information" or "surprise" inherent in the possible outcomes of $X$.
+The well-known Shannon entropy for a random variable $X$ is a measure of uncertainty, quantifying the average amount of "information" or "surprise" inherent in the possible outcomes of $X$.
 The Shannon entropy is defined as:

 $$
 H(X) = - \sum_{i} p_i \ln(p_i)